 On this episode, Whitney and Paul discuss comparisons and, in particular, the stories of ourselves we carry around in our heads.
 We recognize the idea of having a choice in the matter of that story — we can stop reading the book — but then, where do you go from there?
-(Thanks to Linda Bacon for the topic!)Read More
+(Thanks to Lauren Bacon for the topic!)Read More

 On this episode, we delve into the topic of recharging.
 Sometimes our work and other commitments can deplete our energies - even when they're really positive things.
 So how do you fill yourself up again, and stay motivated?
 We explore where this feeling originates, the importance of recharging, being aware of our bodies and how we're feeling, and more.Read More

 In this week's episode, we explore stress.
 What is stress?
 What causes stress and how can we deal with it?
 We contemplate whether stress is objectively negative and delve into the view of stress as a motivator and ultimately, positive reaction to happenings around us.Read More